 Trout Cabin Rooms

-Example pricing for Main Lodge room with guided fishing (based on double occupancy):
+Example pricing for Main Lodge room with guided fishing and taxes included during high season (based on double occupancy):

-*Additional fees applicable: guide and lodge staff gratuities, 7% lodging tax and fishing licenses.
+*Additional fees applicable: guide and lodge staff gratuities and fishing licenses.
 Contact us for additional details.

 Standard Package Rates Include:

-Accommodations, all meals, transportation from airport, guided drift and/or wade fishing, use of rods on guide days and all flies and terminal tackle.
+Accommodations, breakfast, lunch on guided fishing days, guided drift and/or wade fishing, use of rods on guide days and all flies and terminal tackle.

 Standard Package Rates Do Not Include:

-Montana fishing license, lodging tax (up to $35 per room per night depending on room type - paid at check out), bar tab, wader rentals, private water rod fees, service charge, and guide gratuities.
+Montana fishing license, airport transportation, dinner, bar tab, wader rentals, private water rod fees, service charge, and guide gratuities.
 Please do not hesitate to ask for further information regarding the exclusions.